 That way you’ll be at a destination you’re familiar with, plus you won’t have to travel by yourself both ways.
 Parents do often find it hard to leave their children at home while they are exploring new cities.
 If it’s only a short trip, you’ll find it much easier.
 The best thing about it, you will feel much more confident in the end.
 This newly gained confidence will inspire you to take more solo trips in the future.

 There is something confidence-building about being booking every single detail of a holiday.
 Even if it’s the simplest, shortest trip – you will still have to think about transportation, accommodation, food, places to visit and so much more.
 Plenty of people find that this is not only the fun part, it also makes them feel much more self-assured.
 At the same time, you are able to choose only the things that you like, so the success of the trip is practically guaranteed.
 Go over the itinerary several times to make sure that you have everything figured out.
 If you haven’t already done so, check out the best apps for solo travellers, which can not only help with booking parts of your trips but also help you improve your language skills and find the best places to go to en route.

 4. Make New Friends on the Way

-By travelling solo you will meet new people and make friends much faster.
+You will meet new people and make friends much faster on both solo holidays, and when you travel entirely on your own .
 If you only travel with your kids, family, or best friends on the other hand, you will feel secure in their presence and you will be less inclined to make new friendships and lower your chances of communicating with new people.
 You stick to what you know and forget about the fact that being sociable and meeting new people is an amazing experience.
 You’ll be surprised how many interesting people are out there, who happen to be in the same place at the same time as you.